metno/lard/migrations/README.md

 ### General

-1. Connect to the migration VM
+1. ssh into the migration VM.
+The connection info can be found in the [CICD variables](https://gitlab.met.no/met/obsklim/bakkeobservasjoner/lagring-og-distribusjon/db-products/poda/-/settings/ci_cd).

 1. If the LARD repo is not already present, git clone it (using HTTPs), otherwise simply pull the latest changes.
    If working on a feature branch, you need to run the following (needed due to HTTPs)